amanmodanwal28/Lenskart-clone/README.md

 ## Technologies Used:
 - **React.js** - Frontend library for building the user interface.
-- **Vite** - A fast build tool and development environment for modern web projects.
 - **CSS** - Used for styling the components and layouts.
 - **Vercel** - For deploying and hosting the application.